Sea Dragon (video game)

-Sea Dragon is a horizontally scrolling shooter for the TRS-80 computer, written by Wayne Westmoreland and Terry Gilman, and released in 1982 by Adventure International.
-The gameplay is similar to the Scramble arcade game, but underwater.
-It was ported to the Apple II, Atari 8-bit family, Commodore 64, TRS-80 Color Computer, and DOS.
+Sea Dragon is a horizontally scrolling shooter for the TRS-80 computer written by Wayne Westmoreland and Terry Gilman and released in 1982 by Adventure International.
+The gameplay is similar to the Scramble arcade video game, but underwater.
+It was ported to the Apple II, Atari 8-bit computers, Commodore 64, TRS-80 Color Computer, and MS-DOS.
+The TRS-80 and Apple II show the scenery as outlines, while the other versions use filled color graphics.
+The Apple and Color Computer ports include digitized speech.

 In 1995, Wayne Westmoreland placed the game into the public domain.
 In January 2016 the source code for the Atari 8-bit version was released to the public and added to the Internet Archive.